Business strategy solution jigsaw puzzle

 Historical financial data or other data just for information should be read in advance.
 If the participants have any questions to the material (for clarification purposes or similar), these can be flagged digitally and distributed to all participants before the meeting, so that answers can be prepared and shared at the meeting.

-If there are no questions about the material, the board should aim for minimizing valuable meeting time spent on these updates.
+If there are no questions about the material, the board or the leadership team should aim for minimizing valuable meeting time spent on these updates.
 Instead, ensure that there is sufficient time set aside on the agenda for discussing the key strategic questions – and we mean that literally.
 By designing these agenda points as questions, participants will be mentally prepared and lined up for having a robust discussion.

 If the discussion does not lead to a clear conclusion, do not see it as a failure.
 On the contrary, it is most likely because you have succeeded in picking an important and difficult topic.
 Park the question and ensure you revisit and continue the discussion at one of the coming meetings.
 Research shows that giving yourself distance from your first opinion and revisiting it after some time can create better decisions.
 So sleeping on a complicated matter is not a sign of indecisiveness, but rather of wisdom!